+"Save to File" saves the configuration to the hard disk without loading it onto the console.
 "Open Active Config" retrieves the settings that the system is currently using and displays them on the screen, replacing the current configuration being viewed.

-Saving Options
+Options

 Network configurations are not saved with the user memories, so it is important to save the options to disk and flash once the network is configured using the buttons at the bottom of the screen.

 If they are not saved, the next time the desk boots up the console will revert to its previous settings, which could mean that a different network configuration is loaded.
 This could cause problems should the console have to be reset during a live broadcast.
 It does however allow changes to be tried out without losing the original settings and these original settings can be restored without having to re-boot the system.